-The policy of Granada Hills Charter High School ("GHC" or the "Charter School") is to place students into an appropriate mathematics course based on a fair, objective, and transparent protocol to ensure that all students have the opportunity to excel in mathematics and are properly prepared for college and their future careers.
+The policy of Granada Hills Charter ("GHC" or the "Charter School") is to place students into an appropriate mathematics course based on a fair, objective, and transparent protocol to ensure that all students have the opportunity to excel in mathematics and are properly prepared for college and their future careers.
+All incoming students will complete a placement exam that is aligned to state-adopted content standards in mathematics.
+Results from placement exams are distributed to students, parents and/or guardians, GHC counselors, and the mathematics department to ensure proper placement and supports are provided.